 - 1. Any door or fire exit that is locked or electronically controlled shall remain closed and locked at all times unless a MiSPP faculty member or staff person is present to monitor the use of the door. - 2.
-Students, faculty or staff shall report any suspicious person entering the building, or on its grounds, immediately to the director of finance and facilities.

-(C) Informing Students
+Students, faculty or staff shall report any suspicious person entering the building, or on its grounds, immediately to the director of finance and facilities. - (C) Informing Students

-In September of each year, MiSPP holds orientation and education meetings.
-Attendance is required of all students.
+In September of each year, MiSPP holds orientation.
+Attendance is required of all new students.
 At that time, procedures related to campus security methods are identified.
 The significance of personal awareness and responsibility are emphasized.
-The Academic Catalog & Student Handbook, available on the website www.mispp.edu, contains policies relevant to the Campus Security Act, as well as required statistics.
+The Academic Catalog, available on the website www.mispp.edu, contains policies relevant to the Campus Security Act.
+Required reporting of statistics is available on the website.